100% Scooter – 25 Years Wild & Wicked: 5-disc version

-Limited Deluxe Box
+Limited deluxe box

-The special collector's edition of the album, entitled 100% Scooter – 25 Years Wild & Wicked (Limited Deluxe Box), contains 5 CDs mentioned above, plus a vinyl LP of Olga Scheps' tribute album 100% Scooter – Piano Only, a MC with the megamix and selected tracks from another tribute album Hands On Scooter, and a 112 paged photo book including photos from 25 years of the band, lyrics of all singles and discography.
+The special collector's edition of the album, titled 100% Scooter – 25 Years Wild & Wicked (Limited Deluxe Box), contains the 5 CDs mentioned above, plus a vinyl LP of Olga Scheps' tribute album 100% Scooter – Piano Only, a MC with the megamix and selected tracks from another tribute album Hands On Scooter, and a 112-page photo book including photos from 25 years of the band, lyrics of all singles and discography.
 This edition is limited to 2000 copies.